victorBaro/VBFJellyView/README.md

 ## Introduction
 This view was inspired by Skype app for iOS.
-Apart from that, I have to thank @username for [this post](http://holko.pl/2014/06/26/recreating-skypes-action-sheet-animation/).
+Apart from that, I have to thank @arekholko for [this post](http://holko.pl/2014/06/26/recreating-skypes-action-sheet-animation/).
 I took from there the trick of using CADisplayLink for changing the path of the CAShapeLayer used in this example.
 Here some examples of stuff you can achieve with this view.

 [![Alt text for your video](http://img.youtube.com/vi/rzcevF0xyM4/0.jpg)](http://youtu.be/rzcevF0xyM4)